aidantr/FuzzyCRegression.jl/README.md

 ## Citation

-If you use `FCR.jl` in your work, please cite the following:
+If you use `FuzzyCRegression.jl` in your work, please cite the following:

 ```tex
 @article{lewis2022fuzzy,